BrAINLabs-Inc/.github/profile/README.md

 ## ❓ Frequently Asked Questions

 **Q: How can I join BrAINLabs?**
 A: We regularly accept interns and PhD candidates.
-Please check our [careers page](#) for more information.
+Available positions will be updated in future.

 **Q: Where can I find your published papers?**
-A: Our publications can be found in the [Publications section](#).
+A: Our publications can be found in the Publications section.

 ## 🤝 Contributions